 Several factors differentiate telehealth GLP-1 providers.
 Some platforms advertise low medication prices but add separate consultation fees ($50-$99 per visit), lab work requirements ($75-$200), or mandatory add-on supplements that increase the effective monthly cost.
 Others bundle all services into a single monthly price but may use 503A pharmacies with less regulatory oversight than 503B outsourcing facilities.
 The quality of clinical engagement also varies, from fully asynchronous questionnaire-based prescribing to synchronous video consultations with licensed providers.

-Weight Method's model includes a comprehensive initial evaluation, compounded semaglutide or tirzepatide from 503B-registered facilities, ongoing provider access for dose adjustments and side effect management, and direct shipping, all for a single monthly price of $297 for semaglutide or $349 for tirzepatide.
+Weight Method's model includes a comprehensive initial evaluation, compounded semaglutide or tirzepatide dispensed by U.S.-licensed 503A compounding pharmacies, ongoing provider access for dose adjustments and side effect management, and direct shipping, all for a single monthly price of $154 for semaglutide or $329 for tirzepatide.
 There are no hidden consultation fees, mandatory lab panels, or required supplement purchases.
 Patients should be cautious of platforms that require long-term contracts, charge cancellation fees, or make clinical claims that exceed the FDA-approved indications for semaglutide.
 Legitimate telehealth providers follow standard prescribing guidelines, perform appropriate medical screening, and maintain transparent communication about the compounded nature of the medication.
 Reading verified patient reviews, checking the platform's prescriber credentials, and confirming the compounding pharmacy's licensure status before enrolling are prudent steps that protect both your health and your financial investment in treatment.

 Choosing how to access semaglutide without insurance requires evaluating the total annual cost across different pathways, not just the per-fill price.
 A comprehensive cost analysis should include the medication itself, provider consultation fees, any required lab work, shipping costs, and indirect costs such as time spent on prior authorizations, pharmacy phone calls, or driving to appointments.

 Additional financial considerations include the tax advantages of paying through an HSA or FSA, which can reduce the effective cost by 22 to 37 percent depending on your tax bracket.
-At $297 per month, HSA-funded semaglutide through Weight Method has an effective after-tax cost of approximately $187 to $232 per month for most taxpayers.
 Patients should also factor in the economic value of weight loss itself, including reduced spending on other medications, fewer healthcare visits for obesity-related conditions, and potential improvements in work productivity and quality of life.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.